AdobeDocs/workfront.zh-Hans/help/quicksilver/product-announcements/product-releases/25-q2-release-activity/25-q2-document-mgmt-enhancements.md

 >[!NOTE]
 >
->Preview release: March 27, 2025; Production release for all customers: With the 25.4 release (April 10, 2025)
+>Preview release: April 8, 2025; Production release for all customers: With the 25.4 release (April 10, 2025)

 The new document approval decision buttons now appear in the proofing viewer.
 Now, when you create a simple proof and then add approvers and reviewers from the Document summary, they can make their decision directly inside the proofing viewer.